kamshory/MusicProductionManager/README.md

 **Music Production Manager** has the ability to change instruments in MIDI files.

+## Rescale MIDI

+**Music Production Manager** can change the MIDi scale, namely by changing the tempo and time base with a ratio of 2^x where x is an integer number, either positive or negative (..., 1/16, 1/8, 1/4, 1/2, 1, 2, 4, 8, 16, ...).

+This feature is very useful for repairing MIDI files so that the bar size is as desired.

+As an example:

+A song is made with a tempo of 130 bpm but in fact, the song is only 65 bpm.
+The song has no problems when played in either mp3 or MIDI format.
+However, when creating musical notes or number notes from MIDi format, the musical note reader will have difficulty because the note is too high. **Music Production Manager** can fix this problem very easily by converting it to 1/2 scale.
+There is no change in the song when played with a MIDI player application even though the tempo is reduced by half.

 ## MIDI Player

 **Music Production Manager** is equipped with a MIDI player that can be used when editing MIDI lyrics.